 Microform reader/printers are located adjacent to the microforms collection.
 The library has a reader/scanner which can be used to create PDF files of microform materials.
-Charges for microform printing, payable at the Circulation Desk, are 10 cents per page.
+There is no charge to print from the microform reader/printer.
 Please contact the Circulation staff for assistance.

 U.S. Government Documents

 Chastek Library is a selective federal depository library.
 Particular emphasis is placed on Congressional publications, agency administrative decisions, and publications from the Labor Department, Treasury Department, Judiciary, Justice Department, Federal Trade Commission, Government Printing Office, Library of Congress, Office of the Federal Register, Executive Office of the President, and the Environmental Protection Agency.

 The northwest alcove on the first floor of the library contains the video collection as well as a collection of newspapers.
 The video collection includes educational items, popular titles, and documentaries, all with a legal theme.
 Videos circulate for three days.
 Newspapers do not circulate.

 To recommend materials to add to the collection, contact Patrick Charles at (509) 313-3739.